Bloggios-Open-Source/authentication-configuration-jar/README.md

 > **Note:** Please do not remove and update the `application.yml` and `pom.xml` file from the resources and root folder respectively.
 It contains all the environment variables and dependencies required for development.
 > If needed to update then mention in the created issue with highlighting this

+> **Note** -> Increase the version of the Project from pom.xml and use that particular version in other projects to get the reflected changes

 ### Open Project